This wounded Parkland student won't return to her high school. But she'll still get her diploma

 The shrapnel lodged behind her cheek and eye, she said, will not be taken out.
 "To remove them would be more invasive than to leave them," Fuentes said, appearing on camera with a large, dark purple welt under her right eye.

+Fuentes isn't the only student talking about not coming back.
+About 15 students expressed interest in transferring to other schools in the district, Broward County Schools Superintendent Robert Runcie said.

-She has already been accepted to some colleges, but she has yet to pick one.
+Fuentes has already been accepted to some colleges, but she has yet to pick one.
 She says she's not worried about explaining why she's withdrawing from Stoneman Douglas.

 "I think they're aware," she said.